 Self-disclosing your disability

-You are under no obligation to disclose your disability on your application unless you believe your disability will impact your ability to meet the academic standards of your program of study.
+You are under no obligation to disclose your disability on your application unless you believe your disability will impact your ability to meet the academic standards of your degree of study.
 Disclosure does not impact your admission to UBC.
 Disclosure does not mean you are automatically entitled to receive disability-related accommodations.
 You must first register with Access & Diversity.

 Second-language entrance requirement exemption